Cam2024/Taxi-management-system/README.md

 # Taxi-company-management-system
-This is a taxi management project. 这是一个出租车公司管理系统的C++小组作业。
+This is a taxi management project.

-管理员账号和密码都是：admin
-功能自己探索吧，输入上面将所有的cin>>替换为自己定义的输入函数，避免了所有输入引起的bug。

 The account number of the administrator is ‘admin’ and the password is ‘admin’.

 	Administrator login: